 contamination can cause serious and sometimes fatal infections in

 young children, frail or elderly people, and others with weakened

 The FDA advised consumers to:

-The FDA also warned consumers not to keep eggs warm or at room
+The agency also warned consumers not to keep eggs warm or at

-temperature for more than two hours, and not to eat raw eggs or
+room temperature for more than two hours, and not to eat raw eggs

 Eating undercooked eggs should also be avoided, especially by